IBM/autopilot/alertmanager/README.md

 Note the following lines in the alerting rule below:

 - The `PrometheusRule` is created in the `openshift-monitoring` namespace - this is the namespace where Prometheus and Alert manager is deployed on the OpenShift cluster.
-- A `cordon: autopilot` label is added - this is important to match the alert with an Alert Manager receiver that we will create in the next step.
+- A `cordon: autopilot` label is added - this is important to match the alert with an Alert Manager receiver that we will create in the last step.
 This is how Prometheus knows which Alert Manager receiver to send the alert to.
 - `expr: sum (kube_node_spec_unschedulable) by (node) > 0` is the expression used to count how many nodes are unschedulable (or cordoned) and if it's more than 0
 ```
 apiVersion: monitoring.coreos.com/v1